 Many people think legacy giving — also known as planned giving — is only for the wealthy.
 In reality, even people of modest means can make a significant difference through legacy giving.

 While there are many ways to make a contribution, the easiest is a simple bequest.
-In your will, you can designate that you like a certain amount of money donated to the Cancer Support Community Greater Philadelphia so that no one has to face cancer alone.
+In your will, you can designate that you would like a certain amount of money donated to the Cancer Support Community Greater Philadelphia so that no one has to face cancer alone.

 Alternatively, you can designate that a certain percentage of your estate be donated to the Cancer Support Community Greater Philadelphia, that the remainder of your estate after other designations be donated to the Cancer Support Community Greater Philadelphia, etc.